Using your personal Information

 - (We may also disclose information to organisations who act as “data processors” on our behalf, or to other organisations who perform business functions on our behalf, some of whom are outside the UK/EEA.
 These functions include administration, providing services (and contacting you where necessary), customer care, business management and operation, re-organisation/structuring/sale of our business (or our group companies), risk assessment, security and crime prevention/detection, research and analysis, marketing, monitoring, measuring and assessing customer purchasing preferences and trends, dispute resolution, credit checking and debt collection.

 - We may from time to time contact you with information about special offers, brochures, new products, forthcoming events or competitions.
-You will be given the opportunity on every communication we send you to indicate that you do not wish to receive our promotional material.
+You will be given the opportunity in every communication we send you to indicate that you do not wish to receive our promotional material.
 Alternatively, if do not wish to receive such information, you may ask us in writing not to receive it.

-- You may indicate your preference to/not to receive direct marketing material in the relevant opt-in/out boxes or be asked the same by our staff at the time you first supplied us your information (or at the earliest opportunity).
+- You may indicate your preference to/not to receive direct marketing material in the relevant opt-in/out boxes or be asked the same by our staff at the time you first supplied us with your information (or at the earliest opportunity).

 - We collect information relating to customer trends and patterns.
 This information is often used in its aggregate form.
 We, including our other brands, may disclose aggregate statistics about enquiries made, visitors, customers and sales in order to describe our services to prospective partners, purchasers, advertisers and other reputable third parties and for other lawful purposes.
-No personally identifying information is disclosed.
+No personally-identifying information is disclosed.

 OUR SECURITY POLICY AND RETENTION OF INFORMATION